Governance and Operations Committee Charter

 Purpose

 The purpose of this charter is to define the role and responsibilities of the Governance and Operations Committee (the “Committee”) of the Board of Directors of the Federal Reserve Bank of St. Louis (the “Bank”).
-The primary purposes of the Committee are oversight of the material activities performed by or for the Bank; the oversight of the Bank’s major human resources policies and programs; and the review of the activities of the Board of Directors to ensure that appropriate practices are used.
+The primary purposes of the Committee are to oversee the material activities of the Bank, including strategy, budget, and talent planning and performance; approve significant human resources policies, including compensation systems; and oversee the Bank’s corporate governance.
 The duties of the Committee are more fully described below.

 Organization